jethayer/assign1git/README.md

 James Thayer
 First comment
 change on testbranch
-this is a change on newbranch
+This is a change on newbranch